In this long-ass guide, I’m going to take you through the steps of understanding what a brand is and it isn’t so that you can strategize with clarity.

 You may be a defense lawyer, nutritionist, or a furniture dealer.
 But what do you really do?
 Do you fight for justice of the wrongly accused?; a lifestyle consultant to teach people how to lead healthier & longer lives; or a total comfort home professional in how to create total relaxation environments at the end of grueling days?
 See where I’m going with this?

 Apple didn’t sell computer hardware.
-They offered “over 20,000 songs in your pocket.”
+They offered “1,000 songs in your pocket.”
 Take some time aside from your balance spreadsheets, booking schedule, and really think about what it is that you offer.
 What is the deep underlying itch that you know you and you alone can help your prospective clients scratch?

 In summary, what are the benefits over the technical jargon of your products and/or services?